SantosAbimaelRomero/Sales-Preditions/README.md

 ---
 Just based on what I found through my visualizations, what makes the most sales are the small outlets due to their massive variety of items.
 I also saw that despite there being much more low fat items, low fat items still had about the same amount of sales as regular fat items.
 So in order to get the greatest amount of sales an outlet must have a large variety of relatively low cost items while focusing more on regular fat items as they get the most sales.
 While if any low fat items are to be sold, they would need much more quantity and variety to get about the same amount of sales as regular fat items sold with lesser variety and lesser quantity.

+# For Prediction Model

+### Model
+For the predictive model I recommend my `Linear Regression` model.

+My reasoning resides on how it performed against a Random Tree Regression Model.
+The Random Tree Regression model kept overfitting even after I made adjustments by a significant margin.
+The closer I tried make the R2 scores for the Training data and Test data, the worse the score had to get.
+On the heatmap in my Predictions file you can see there is very little correlation with any of the numerical columns The categorical columns don't assist much in putting it all together, ultimately just creating too much noise for the Tree Regression Model to effectively work with other forms of data.

+The linear regression model managed to keep the R2 scores close together and overall higher than when the same was accomplished with the Tree Regression Model.

 ## Contact information
 If there are any more questions or concerns regarding my data, feel free to contact me: saromerg@gmail.com